 - Fever is the hallmark of the disease, with relative bradycardia, dry cough, constipation and splenomegaly.
 Rash (rose spots) headache, and diarrhoea may occur.

-- Incidence is 2 cases per million travellers.
+- Incidence is very low at two cases per million travellers.

 - Yellow fever:

-- Arbovirus infections are the main cause of viral fevers in returned travellers, and tend to have short incubation periods, typically less than 2 weeks.
+- Arbovirus infections are the main cause of viral fevers in returned travellers, and tend to have short incubation periods, typically less than two weeks.

 - Patients present with fever, myalgia, diarrhoea and vomiting, pleuritic pain, shock and bleeding tendency.

-- This presents as a nonspecific fever ±pharyngitis.
+- This presents as a nonspecific fever with or without pharyngitis.

-- Is carried by rodent fleas and is common worldwide.
+- Is carried by rodent fleas and is endemic in marmots.
+It is common worldwide.
+Human-to-human transmission is common.

-- The most common is bubonic, which features tender swelling of the lymph nodes - buboes.
+- The most common form is bubonic, which features tender swelling of the lymph nodes - buboes.
+Pneumonic plague infects the lungs predominantly, and septicaemic plague is self-explanatory.

 - Is carried in farm animals and their products.
 Beware unpasteurised cheeses in countries with poor public health systems.